naschwin/path-finding-visualization/README.md

 # Path-finding-visualization

+## Path Finding Algorithm using Python and Pygame.
+### Algorithms used:
+- A Star
+- Breadth First Search
+- Dijkstra's Path Finding

 # A star Path-Finding
 Astar Path Finding Visualization using Pygame.<br>
 Use mouse to create walls and press enter to start.<br>